ragaeeb/trie-rules/README.md

 Note:
 The function assumes case-sensitive matching.
 The trie constructed is optimized for the `searchAndReplace` function provided in the same library, and it may not be compatible with other search functions or trie implementations.

-## `searchAndReplace(trie: TrieNode, text: string): string`
+## `searchAndReplace(trie: TrieNode, text: string, options?: SearchAndReplaceOptions): string`

-The `searchAndReplace` function takes a trie data structure and a text string as inputs and searches the text for words that match any of the sources described in the trie.
-When a match is found, it replaces the word in the text with the corresponding target word from the trie.
+The `searchAndReplace` function takes a trie data structure and a text string as inputs and searches the text for words that match any of the from described in the trie.
+When a match is found, it replaces the word in the text with the corresponding to word from the trie.

 ### Parameters:

 -   `trie` (`TrieNode`): The trie data structure that should be used for the search-and-replace operation.
 This trie should be constructed using the `buildTrie` function.
 -   `text` (string): The text in which to search for and replace words.
+-   `options` (`SearchAndReplaceOptions`, optional): Additional options to customize the search and replace behavior.
+    • confirmCallback (ConfirmCallback): A callback function to determine whether a replacement should proceed based on confirmation options.
+    • log (function): A logging function that receives information about the current node being processed.
+Useful for debugging or tracking the replacement process.
+    • preformatters (TriePattern[]): An array of predefined patterns to preformat the input text before performing replacements.
+Useful for handling specific character patterns like apostrophes.

 ### Returns:

--   `string`: A new string with all occurrences of the source words replaced by their corresponding target words as defined by the rules in the trie.
+-   `string`: A new string with all occurrences of the source words replaced by their corresponding to words as defined by the rules in the trie.

 ### Usage: